LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 It assumes the reader knows about embedded systems, the importance of analysis, and working with a team of programmers.
 To keep these rules short and understandable NASA can not explain everything.
 To help fill in a gap I thought existed I wanted to create a document on what a normal programmer would think.
-Albeit a programmers who really likes secure programing.
+Albeit a programmers who really likes secure programming.
 I wanted take a stance that will focus more on how these rules can be applied in general programming.
 This will of course mean a more relaxed stance on some rules for the sake of being more applicable, but it does not mean the rule can not be implemented.
-If anything it would be an arguement about practicality rather than feasibility.
+If anything it would be an argument about practicality rather than feasibility.
 Taking a wider approach does allow a conjuring on how these rules would apply to situations not explained in these guidelines.

 I recommend that you read the sources to gain more incite into NASA's reasoning.